Alsana: Recovered memory therapy and lawsuits

+Castlewood has been the target of multiple lawsuits.
 In 2011, a Minnesota woman sued Castlewood Treatment Center (now Alsana) and founder and clinical director at the time Mark Schwartz for claims of brainwashing.
 The woman, in her suit, claimed that while in her 15-month stay at Castlewood, Schwartz implanted false memories in her mind while she was hypnotized, leading her to believe that she was sexually abused, and had been in a satanic cult.
 By the end of 2012, three more women filed suit, making similar claims about memory recovery; one of the women alleged in her suit that through recovered-memory therapy at Castlewood she had come to believe she "had witnessed sacrificial murders", which she said was not true.
 In the end, five women sued with similar claims; in the fallout, Castlewood founder Mark Schwartz left the company in 2013 and, together with the Missouri state Board of Psychology, came to a disciplinary agreement wherein he "agreed to let his Missouri license expire."
 The suits were later dismissed, with the plaintiff's attorneys stating that the cases "resolved favorably for both sides."

 Castlewood Victims Unite

 In November 2012, the father and step-mother of a former Castlewood patient started a support group for patients and family members of patients who have suffered from attempting to receive treatment from Castlewood (and now Alsana).
-The founders stated that while in treatment at Castlewood, their daughter was convinced that she was raped an abused by "almost 100 people, including teachers, coaches and police officers".
+The founders stated that while in treatment at Castlewood, their daughter was convinced that she was raped and abused by "almost 100 people, including teachers, coaches and police officers".
 Upon his daughter making those claims, the father who founded the group was reported to child protective services.
 He was eventually cleared of wrongdoing after a 16 month investigation, with a judge stating that his daughter's "testimony was too inconsistent, too contradictory with the other evidence presented, to be credible."
+As an adult (as of 2025) the daughter has stood by the accusations she first made as a teenager.